NetSepio/dwifi-client/README.md

-# Erebrus DWiFi Client
+#Erebrus DWiFi Client

-## Description
+#Description:
 Erebrus DWiFi Client is a Go-based application that allows users to connect to decentralized WiFi networks.
-It scans for nearby WiFi networks, fetches information about Erebrus-registered networks from an API, and enables users to connect to these networks with a pay-per-minute model using cryptocurrency.
+It scans for nearby WiFi networks, fetches information about Erebrus-registered networks from an API, and enables users to connect to these networks with a pay-per-minute model using cryptocurrency on the Peaq network.

-## Features
+#Features

-- Scan for nearby WiFi networks
+Scan for nearby WiFi networks
-- Fetch and display Erebrus-registered DWiFi networks
-- Connect to selected DWiFi networks
+Fetch and display Erebrus-registered DWiFi networks Connect to selected DWiFi networks
-- Real-time connection monitoring
+Real-time connection monitoring
-- Automatic disconnection and payment processing
+Automatic disconnection and payment processing

-## Prerequisites
+#Prerequisites

-- Go 1.15 or higher
+Go 1.15 or higher
-- Windows operating system (for WiFi scanning and connection features)
+Windows operating system (for WiFi scanning and connection features) Peaq network wallet
-- Ethereum wallet

 ## Installation